v0lta/PyTorch-Wavelet-Toolbox/examples/deepfake_analysis/README.md

 3. Run `python packet_plot.py`

 You can read more about GAN-detection in the paper [Wavelet-Packets for Deepfake Image Analysis and Detection](https://arxiv.org/pdf/2106.09369.pdf).
-A full project building gan-detectors on top of wavelets is available at: https://github.com/gan-police/frequency-forensics
+A complete project building gan-detectors on top of wavelets is available at: https://github.com/gan-police/frequency-forensics